-The Lullaby Project, part of Carnegie Hall’s Musical Connections program, creates musical experiences for women facing pregnancy in their teenage years or while homeless or incarcerated.
+The Lullaby Project, part of Carnegie Hall’s Musical Connections program, creates musical experiences for pregnant women and new mothers in their teenage years or who are facing challenging circumstances such as homelessness or incarceration.
 The project invites participants to work with professional artists to write a personal lullaby for their babies, strengthening the bond between parent and child.
 Now extending across the country, the Lullaby Project enables partner organizations to support families in their own communities.

 This project is part of Musical Connections, which offers concerts, creative projects, and long-term residencies across veterans, healthcare, and adult and juvenile settings.